 The cost of online therapy is typically similar to that of traditional in-person therapy.
 If covered under your health insurance plan or an employee assistance program, you will pay the same as you would for other types of mental health care.
 However, if therapy is not covered by your insurance or employee assistance, online therapy may save you money, as sessions usually cost less due to lower overhead costs.
 This may make it a good fit for those who have to pay out of pocket.

 “Ms. Pamela is a kind and genuine active listener.
 She has provided activities and worksheets that have helped my family and I tremendously with our daily lives.
 We are so grateful for the help.
 I look forward to my sessions with Pamela every week!”

-What are the 3 goals of family therapy?
+What are the goals of family therapy?

-What is the purpose of it?
+What is the most significant goal of family therapy?

-What are the techniques?
+What are the 5 stages of family therapy?

 What is the most popular family therapy?